-From 1 January 2019, leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the company.
+Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the company.
 Assets and liabilities arising from a lease are initially measured on a present value basis.